yomaq/nix-config/modules/hosts/homepage/readme.md

 Biggest place this is put to use is in the Glances module.

 I am confident there are better ways to write the code for this config, but I am not smart enough to figure it out on my own - and it works.
+Biggest loss with this setup is I don't have control over ordering, other than alphabetically.